rtckit/eqivo-sandbox/README.md

-# Sample Programmable Voice scenarios built with Eqivo
+# Programmable Voice scenarios built with Eqivo

-Given the fairly complex nature of VoIP, integrating against applications such as [Eqivo](https://eqivo.org) is not always as straightforward, especially when compared against modern day web services.
+Given the fairly complex nature of VoIP, integrating against platforms such as [Eqivo](https://eqivo.org) is not always straightforward, especially if compared against modern day web services.
 One has to configure at least a FreeSWITCH instance (for signalling and media handling) and then integrate their backend against Eqivo.

 The purpose of this repository is to demonstrate how one can integrate against Eqivo through a set of simple real life inspired scenarios.